Linguae-Dharmae/chn-machine-translations/taisho_shinsan_by_deepl/README.md

-# Taisho and Shinsan translations by DeepL
+# Machine translations from the CBETA corpus by DeepL

 # License

 These translations are published under the Attribution 4.0 International  (CC BY 4.0) (https://creativecommons.org/licenses/by/4.0/).
 The translations were created by:

-DeepL SE
-Maarweg 165
-50825 Cologne
-Germany
+DeepL SE, Maarweg 165, 50825 Cologne, Germany

 # About these translations